Yosemite West Property & Homeowners, Inc.

 Call toll free (800) 736-1252 to reach county administration offices, Monday through Friday, 8 a.m. to 5 p.m.

-Yosemite West property owners are required to obtain a YNP vehicle sticker for each of their currently registered vehicles.
-The free sticker is issued by the National Park Service and allows you and your families to avoid being charged the national park entrance fee to access your property.
+Yosemite West property owners are eligible to obtain a Yosemite entrance fee exemption vehicle sticker for each of their currently registered vehicles.
+The free sticker is issued by the National Park Service and assists entrance station rangers in identifying those exempt from entrance fees, thus expediting access to your property.

 The stickers will be mailed to you.